Cookiezby/LabelSwitch/README.md

                             font: UIFont.boldSystemFont(ofSize: 20),
                  backgroundColor: .green)

-let labelSwitch = LabelSwitch(center: .zero, leftSetting: ls, rightSetting: rs)
+// You can set the default state of the switch, let labelSwitch = LabelSwitch(center: .zero, leftSetting: ls, rightSetting: rs, defaultState: .L)

 // And you can set the delegate to know when the switch was tapped